CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Drupal

 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.

-##### LINCS

-The Department of Education allows the general public user to read the web pages, do searches on the resource database and to review online forum information without identification and authentication for the public web site.
-Program and Privilege users cannot access LINCS Technology Project system without identification or authentication.

 ### AC-17: Remote Access